2022/2023 SCHOLARSHIP RECIPIENTS

-Christian Record Services, Inc. publicly announces the five collegiate recipients of the 2022 Anne Lowe Scholarship on Wednesday, July 6, 2022.
-“Our scholarship committee was impressed with each of our applicants this year and we are thrilled to award scholarships to five outstanding individuals,” said Diane Thurber, president of the 123-year-old organization.
+Christian Record Services, Inc. publicly announces the six collegiate recipients of the 2024 Anne Lowe Scholarship.
+“Our scholarship committee was impressed with each of our applicants this year, and we are thrilled to award scholarships to six outstanding individuals,” said Diane Thurber, president of the 125-year-old organization.
 “Through the ongoing generosity of donors, we are able to support the education of each of the selected recipients of the Anne Lowe Scholarship.”

 The following Anne Lowe Scholarship recipients are listed in alphabetical order by last name: